Download page Configure Docker Visibility.

 |Enable the Docker Monitoring feature.|

 Global limit for the number of containers that each Machine Agent can monitor.
-The effective limit for each agent is the minimum of
+The effective limit for each agent is a minimum of

 You can specify this in the Administration Console as a Controller setting (all accounts) or as an Account setting for individual accounts.
 150 is the maximum limit you can specify.